khushikumawat128/Factoryevents/README.md

 Manual testing was performed using Postman.
 Test cases cover normal flow, validation failures, deduplication, updates, and statistics scenarios.
 All test cases from TC-01 to TC-08 passed successfully.
+You can see all test case in TeseCase.pdf in above pdf file

 How to Run the Project